8 Organizations That Pick Up Your Donations for Free

 Items that GreenDrop accepts: GreenDrop accepts a variety of items such as clothing, household goods, electronics, tools, toys, and more.

-The Salvation Army assists 25 million people each year.
-Online services for scheduling aren’t available for all ZIP codes, but their website provides a local phone number you can use to arrange a furniture donation pick-up.
+Online services for scheduling aren’t available for all ZIP codes, but The Salvation Army website provides a local phone number you can use to arrange a furniture donation pick-up.
 There’s also an online form to schedule a pick-up for a future date.

 Due to recalls or government rules on re-selling, there are certain things The Salvation Army won’t accept, such as particleboard furniture, metal desks, TV armoires, and baby items (such as high chairs and car seats).
 Don’t sweat it, though.
 You can use an app to sell those things.